Ricardovcn/restaurants-api/README.md

-# Restaurant Menu System Challenge
+# Restaurant Menu System

-This repository contains a solution to the **Restaurant Menu System Challenge**, built in three progressive levels.
+This repository contains a **Restaurant Menu System**, built in three progressive levels.
 The application is developed using Ruby on Rails.

 ## Levels Overview